The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 any objects that were created in that namespace.

-the clusterResourcePlacement controller will detect the resource changes and create a new ClusterResourceSnapshot
+the clusterResourcePlacement controller will detect the resource changes and create a new ClusterResourceSnapshot.
+It implies

 The total amount of selected resources may exceed the 1MB limit for a single Kubernetes object.
 As a result, the controller